PayPal Crypto Taxes 2026 – Complete US Reporting Guide

 How to Get Your PayPal Tax Documents

-- Select "Tax Documents" for your 1099-DA
+- Select "Tax Documents" to find your 1099-DA

 Taxable Events on PayPal Crypto

-- Converting crypto to another crypto – taxable disposal
+- Converting crypto to another crypto — taxable disposal of the first token

 - Buying goods with PayPal crypto — taxable disposal